-The concept of input service distributor exists even in the earlier service tax law.
+The concept of input service distributor existed even under the earlier service tax law.
 This has been borrowed into GST, entitling a person who is registered as an Input Service Distributor (ISD) to distribute the credit in respect of input services (and not inputs) received in its name.
-Given that services are intangible, it is not practicable to trace every service to the ultimate recipient of the service, as is distinguishable in case of goods, justifying the need for a distributor to services.
+Given that services are intangible, it is not practicable to trace every service to the ultimate recipient of the service, as is distinguishable in case of goods, justifying the need for a distributor to render the services.

-Please note that this definition does not refer to 'office of taxable person', it refers to 'office of the supplier'.
-This indicates that a supplier which is considered taxable person for purposes of section 9(1) obtains registration, then that supplier will remain a registered person and not an ISD.
-If a person is a registered person, then in respect of every office location of that person (in that State), he will remain registered person.
+It needs to be noted that this definition does not refer to 'office of taxable person', it refers to 'office of the supplier'.
+This indicates that a supplier who is considered taxable person for purposes of section 9(1) obtains registration, then that supplier will remain a registered person and not an ISD.
+If a person is a registered person, then in respect of every office location of that person (in that State), he will remain a registered person.
 To obtain ISD registration, the person must have an 'office' that is NOT a registered location from where taxable supplies are effected.
 Care must be taken not to have overlapping registration as both taxable person and ISD.
 This deliberate use of words 'office of supplier' indicates that there is no 'taxable supply' from that office.